 In the same way “forest bathing” is prescribed for mental health, I immerse myself in nature whenever I feel untethered or overwhelmed.
 In doing so, I’m able to reacquaint with the very thing I’m fighting for.

 I feel depressed when I turn on the news.
 How do you navigate the negativity of media?

 I manage my time online and I surround myself with kickass individuals who are taking action in the face of extreme adversity.
-I feel that their stories - of individual initiative - do more to incite action and inspire hope in me than the dystopian, doomsday narrative.
+I feel that their stories - of individual initiative, and collective resilience - do more to incite action and inspire hope in me than the dystopian, doomsday narrative.
 Because while it serves a role, it currently crowds out the canopy, and I’d like to see media opening up for new shoots.
 Alternative types of story-telling.

 How can I talk to my kids about the climate crisis?

 I was reflecting on this as I strolled through the natural history museum with my then-6-year-old cousin, when she turned to me abruptly and asked about climate change and global warming.
 My first instinct was to wrap her in my arms and tell her everything would be ok.
 But that would be a lie - and while we may be compelled to protect our young, the best way we can do so is to prepare them for the future.